Fire & Flower Holdings Corp. (OTCMKTS:FFLWF) Sees Significant Increase in Short Interest

 Fire & Flower Holdings Corp.
-(OTCMKTS:FFLWF – Get Rating) was the recipient of a significant increase in short interest in the month of February.
-As of February 15th, there was short interest totalling 109,100 shares, an increase of 28.1% from the January 31st total of 85,200 shares.
-Based on an average daily volume of 12,900 shares, the days-to-cover ratio is presently 8.5 days.
+(OTCMKTS:FFLWF – Get Rating) was the recipient of a significant growth in short interest during the month of February.
+As of February 15th, there was short interest totalling 109,100 shares, a growth of 28.1% from the January 31st total of 85,200 shares.
+Based on an average daily volume of 12,900 shares, the days-to-cover ratio is currently 8.5 days.

-A number of equities analysts have issued reports on FFLWF shares.
-Cantor Fitzgerald initiated coverage on Fire & Flower in a report on Monday, November 22nd.
-They issued an “overweight” rating for the company.
-Stifel Nicolaus cut Fire & Flower to a “buy” rating in a research report on Wednesday, December 15th.
+A number of brokerages recently commented on FFLWF.
+Cantor Fitzgerald began coverage on Fire & Flower in a report on Monday, November 22nd.
+They set an “overweight” rating for the company.
+Stifel Nicolaus downgraded Fire & Flower to a “buy” rating in a report on Wednesday, December 15th.

 Fire & Flower Holdings Corp. engages in the sale of cannabis products.
 It operates through the following segments: Retail, Wholesale Distribution, Digital Platform, and Corporate.
 The Retail and Wholesale Distribution segments offers cannabis products and accessories to the adult-use market in provinces where the sale of cannabis is legal.